tchoulom/ViewCounterBundle/README.md

     }

 ```
-### Step 3: Edit the configuration file
+## Step 3: Configuration

-Add the following configuration
+Add the following configuration in the configuration file:

 ```yaml